 In the generated transactions reports, you will find the report divided as two sections:

-• a display of the list of locations with the number of transactions, which can be viewed by left-and-right time arrow.
+a display of the list of locations with the number of transactions, which can be viewed by the left-and-right time arrow.

 To check the transactions details of a particular location, you can click on a location’s name in the list and in the detailed transaction page of the location, you can find the total revenue, account usage, the machine’s transaction details as well as the totals of the payment types.